toshusai/one/README.md

 ## What is One?

-One is a simple, lightweight, and fast framework for building web applications.
-It is contained in a single file of 1.7KB and requires zero dependencies and no build step.
+One is a lightweight, easy-to-use framework for building web applications that is simple, transparent, and fast.
+It consists of a single class contained in a single file of 1.7KB and requires zero dependencies and no build step.

-## Contents
+## Overview

-One is a lightweight and easy-to-use framework for building web applications.
-What sets One apart is its focus on simplicity and transparency - everything is done within a single class.

-At only 11KB in size (1.7KB when gzip compressed), the class includes implementation of basic features found in modern frameworks, such as if statements, for loops, slots, and props.
-With zero dependencies and no build step required.
+One is a lightweight framework that makes it easy to build web applications with its focus on simplicity and transparency.
+The entire framework is contained within a single class, making it easy to use and understand.
+At only 11KB TypeScript in size (1.7KB JavaScript when gzip compressed), the class includes implementation of basic features found in modern frameworks, such as if statements, for loops, slots, and props.
+With zero dependencies and no build step required, One is a great choice for building small to medium-sized web applications.

 ## How to use

-### Installation
+Installation

 ```bash
 npm install @toshusai/one
 ```

-### Usage
+## Usage

-You may inherit the `One` class and implement the template method.
+To use One, simply inherit the One class and implement the template method.

 ```ts
 import { One } from "@toshusai/one";